sophiarora/CreditCardViz/README.md

 ## Requirements

 This repository require pandas, sklearn and bokeh to be install in order to view.
-Could us pip to download the required packages
+Could use pip to download the required packages.
+Run the following command line to install
 ```
 pip install pandas sklearn bokeh
 ```